-- Meet with students regularly to discuss their strengths and needs as writers.
+Meet with students regularly:Discuss their strengths and needs as writers.
 Provide timely feedback that supports and guides them towards their next steps as writers.

-- Have high expectations and a belief that your students can do hard things and you will be there along the way but you believe deep in their soul they have the potential to be amazing writers.
-Some will need permission to fail (even though they won’t), others will need a push to do more, some will need a soft place to land full of encouragement, some will need failure before growth and some will need a clear target to hit.
+Have high expectations.Believe that students can do hard things and you will be there along the way but you believe deep in their soul they have the potential to be amazing writers.
+Some will need permission to fail (even though they won’t).
+Others will need a push to do more.
+Some will need a soft place to land full of encouragement, while others will need failure before growth and some will need a clear target to hit.
 You as the teacher will determine what each student needs from you to move ahead.

 - Expose students to different writing forms through modelled and shared reading, oral language, and media texts.
 Identify the features of these texts, analyze them, replicate these in shared writing activities.
 Remember students simply have to write in a variety of forms, but the exact forms that they should write are not prescribed in the curriculum.
 Stick to a wide variety of specific forms within the four categories I mentioned above.
-Allow students the freedom and flexibility to choose a form within these categories that best suit their style as a writer.
-Let them hop back and forth between forms and build on one skill over time.
+Allow students the freedom and flexibility to choose a form.
+Let them decide which best suits their style as a writer.
+Let them hop back and forth between forms, and build on one skill over time.

 So in summary…

 Stop being the only one who decides what students should do during writing time.
-Instead, allow students to choose what they write about so that they can develop their own personal voice as a writer and embed their interests and personality into what they write.
+Instead, allow students to choose what they write about.
+Let them develop their own personal voice as a writer.

 Stop focusing on specific writing forms and start focusing more on the process of writing.

-Wondering where to even get started with how to plan out your language arts program that embeds students voice and choice, focuses on the process of writing and allows students to master skills through a spiralled approach?
-Sign up for my free training or check out the program.
+Get started planning your language arts program now!
+Learn how to embeds students’ voice and choice, focus on the process of writing, and allow students to master skills through a spiralled approach.
+Sign up for my free training here or check out the program now!.